ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryoem.md

 Be wary of you and your group's storage quotas.
 Run `getquota` from time to time to make sure there isn't usage you aren't expecting.
 We strongly recommend that you archive raw data off-cluster, as **only home directories are backed up**.
 Let us know if you need extra space and we can work with you to find a solution that is right for your project and your group.

-On most GPU nodes there is a fast SSD mounted at `/tmp`.
+On computing nodes there is a fast SSD mounted at `/tmp`.
 You can use this as a fast local cache if your program can take advantage of it.
+Note however that a node's '/tmp' is purged of user data as soon as the user's last job on that node is completed.

 ## Schedule Jobs